GJavier94/AndroidProjects/07_Fragments_01_Communication/README.md

 ### The purpose of this section is to learn and put in practice the next topics.

 __07_Fragments_01_Communication__:<br>
-> - How to stablish communications between Fragments by using built inlisteners and ViewModel
+> - How to stablish communications between Fragments by using built in listeners and ViewModel

 - Concepts, Classes,...
   - __Parcelable__